ericluii/ELParallaxScrollview/README.md

 =====================
 The following list will soon be implemented:

+- Gyroscope based parallax for specific views of your choice.
 - ParallaxScrollingDelegate to allow further customization of behaviour as you scroll.
 This will allow you to go crazy and do anything from swapping images to resizing etc.
 - Native opacity with parallax scrolling.
 Will allow for fading in and out of elements, which can be very useful.
 - Multi-axis support, so that a large 'canvas' can properly view multiple parallaxing layers